OpenTermsArchive/docs/content/_index.en.md

   },
   "api": { // Collection metadata API
-    "port": "The port number on which the API will listen for incoming requests", "basePath": "The base path for the API endpoints; it is used to define the root URL for accessing different API resources"
+    "port": "The port number on which the API will listen for incoming requests", "basePath": "The base path for the API endpoints" }
-  }
 }
 ```